connectomicslab/Glioma_Change_Detection_T2w/README.md

 This repository contains the code used for the [paper](add_link):
 "Transfer learning with weak labels from radiology reports: application to glioma change detection".

-Please cite the paper if you are using either our longitudinal BRATS-2015 dataset or code.
+Please cite the paper if you are using either our code or labeled BRATS-2015 dataset.

 ## Data
 You can find the data used for this project at www.smth.com